avalon60/OraTAPI/README.md

 The row_version_column_name, need not be set, if you are not interested in the optimistic locking aspects of the TAPI generation, however, if it is set, <b>ensure that the row_version_column_name column name is not included to the `auto_maintained_cols` list of columns</b>.

 ## Fine-Grained File Controls
+### Control Files
+As well as tailoring the templates to your requirements, the behaviour of OraTAPI, is governed by 3 files:
+- OraTAPI.ini
+- OraTAPI.csv
+- pi_columns.csv

+The OraTAPI.ini file has been covered in earlier sections.
+Here we look at the CSV controls.
 ### Controlling File Updates
 Fine-grained control over which files can or cannot be updated, is implemented via the OrtTAPI.csv file.
 The location of this file is determined via the `ora_tapi_csv_dir` property, which resides in the `file_controls` section of the